Skip to main content

 string

-Enum: "COMPLETED" "PENDING" "CANCELLED" "FAILED"
+Enum: "CANCELLED" "COMPLETED" "FAILED" "PENDING"

 Status or condition of the transaction.
 Only COMPLETED transactions will be included in the Lucinity's Behavioral Monitoring and Rule Engine.
 Possible values: